PID Accelerated Temporal Difference Algorithms: Empirical Results

 For all learning rates, we use state-count dependent schedules of the form $\mu(N_t(X_t)) = \min(\epsilon, N_t(X_t)/M)$ for some choice of $\eps$ and $M$ for all algorithms (including PID Q-Learning and Q-Learning).
 To achieve the best results for all algorithms, we use separate learning rates for $V, V', z$ components of PID TD Learning and $Q, Q', z$ components of PID Q-Learning.
 The hyperparameters $\epsilon, M$ of all learning rate schedules are tuned by gridsearch over a range of values.
 The details of hyperparameter tuning are provided in Appendix~\ref{sec:appendix-learning-rates}.

-In Figure~\ref{fig:PE-fixed-gains} we compare PID TD Learning with TD Learning when the gains are fixed and $\gamma=0.9$.
+In Figure~\ref{fig:PE-fixed-gains}, we compare PID TD Learning with TD Learning when the gains are fixed and $\gamma=0.99$.
 In this case the acceleration depends on the choice of gains and the environment.
-We observe that we can achieve a drastic acceleration Cliff Walk, and a minor acceleration in Chain Walk.
+We observe that we can achieve a drastic acceleration in Cliff Walk, and a minor acceleration in Chain Walk.
 We further investigate the speed-up achieved by PID TD Learning in Cliff Walk.
 In Figure~\ref{fig:cliffwalk-adapt-gains}, we observe that with Gain Adaptation and $\gamma = 0.999$, we achieve a significant acceleration without the need to tune the controller gains.
-Figure~\ref{fig:cliffwalk-adapt-gains} also shows how Gain Adaptation has increased the gains from their initial values, which was shown to be useful in Figure~\ref{fig:PE-fixed-gains}.
+Figure~\ref{fig:cliffwalk-adapt-gains} also shows how Gain Adaptation has modified the gains from their initial values.

 To evaluate the acceleration in the Control problem, we compare PID Q-Learning with Gain Adaptation with Q-Learning.
 Figure~\ref{fig:chainwalk-adapt-gains} shows this comparison in Chain Walk with $\gamma = 0.999$, where PID Q-Learning shows acceleration.
 Finally, to draw a more conclusive comparison, we compare our algorithms with the conventional ones on $80$ randomly generated Garnet MDPs with $\gamma = 0.99$ in Figure~\ref{fig:garnet-plot}.
 We see that our algorithms outperform TD Learning and Q-Learning in both PE and Control problems.